FB Pixel

 Being clear about your goals and projections will show that you are focused and in control.

-It is good to leave the investors wanting to learn more, but don't leave them in confusion about what you need from them.
+It is good to leave the investors wanting to learn more, but do not leave them in confusion about what you need from them.

 Whether you are delivering your presentation in person or sending the pitch via email, it needs to have your contact information.
 Your audience may be excited about your business and eager to discuss more.
-But you won't know it if they are unable to reach you for further conversation.
+But you will not know it if they are unable to reach you for further conversation.

 It seems like a no-brainer, yet it can be overlooked especially after all the hard work you have done to put together your pitch deck.